foxlily95/All-About-God/README.md

         </p>
         <p>We can always run to God through prayers, tell God all the things that are happening in your life and read the word of God so you may be encouraged and
         find peace and wisdom so you'll be guided by the Holy Spirit on what to do with your situations.
 God will not give you a situation that you cannot surpass..
 1 Corinthians 10:13 No temptation has seized you except what is common to man.
-And God is faithful; he will not let you be tempted beyond what you can bear.
-But when you are tempted, he will also provide a way out so that you can stand up under it.</p>
+And God is faithful; He will not let you be tempted beyond what you can bear.
+But when you are tempted, He will also provide a way out so that you can stand up under it.</p>
         <br>
         <a href="#calendar">Back to Calendar</a>
        </div>